MuffnDev/unity-core-library/_Documentation/Editor/editor-helpers.md

 - `Object _Asset`: The asset of which you want to draw the inspector.
 - `bool _IncludeScriptProperty = false`: If enabled, skip the first "Script" property of the asset.
 - `float _CustomLabelWidth = -1f`: If more than 0 given, set the Editor's label width for all the object properties.
+- `SerializedObject _Object`: The `SerializedObject` of which you want to draw the custom inspector.
+- `SerializedProperty _Property`: The `SerializedProperty` of which you want to draw the custom inspector.

 ## Editor styles helpers